 ☐ You cannot log in using a smartcard.
 (Default)

 - Smartcard removal action: Specifies what action is performed when the smartcard via which the user is logged in is removed.

-- Log off: The user is logged off from the thin client.
+- Log out: The user is logged out from the device.

 Logout Shortcut Locations

 The start options for the logoff function are specified here.